ColorfulSoft/DeOldify.NET/README.md

 # DeOldify.NET
 *C# implementation of Jason Antic's DeOldify(https://github.com/jantic/DeOldify)* **Only for photos for now!**

+Paper "DeOldify.NET: cross-platform application for coloring black and white photos" was accepted to poster session of _Neuroinformatics - 2022_ conference.
+The paper describes technical details of managed C# implementation of the original DeOldify and contains some comparisons with different other image colorization products.

 # How to run

 ## On Windows 7, 8, 8.1, 10, 11